Chengde Hebei, China Travel Guide

 Many parlors city-wide deliver relaxing foot massages, a popular local way to unwind at the end of a day of sightseeing.

-Observe or join locals practicing Tai Chi in city parks, especially in the early mornings, for a serene cultural experience.
+Observe or take part in locals practicing Tai Chi in city parks, especially in the early mornings, for a serene cultural experience.

-Chengde has a more subdued nightlife compared to China's mega-cities, focusing on local leisure activities.
+Chengde has a more subdued nightlife compared to China's mega-cities, emphasizing local leisure activities.

 If offered, night markets deliver late-night food and shopping opportunities during warmer months.